Patterns & ProjectsSewing Patterns & Projects

 DIY Baby Bib Pattern

-With only 9 steps to follow, this is an easy project and can even be finished using hand stitches rather than a machine.
+With only 9 steps to follow, this is an easy project that can be completed quickly, and it can even be finished using hand stitches instead of a machine.

 This bib provides decent coverage and has a classic, simple look that can be made a little more exciting with the right fabric.